 Measure the luminescence in each fly using a luminometer housed in a temperature-controlled room under a defined lighting schedule.

-WID: talent enters room with luminometer holding 96 well plate and begins loading the stacking cassette first with a blank plate
+WID: talent enters room with luminometer holding 96 well plate and begins loading the stacking cassette first with a blank plate (Comment: this shot is continuous with 4.16.1.
+A separate shot was also taken for 4.16.1)

 CU: temperature controls outside environmental room